-- 1/2 teaspoon black pepper
+- ½ teaspoon black pepper

-- 2 cups beef broth
+- 12 ounces beef broth

-- 8 ounces macaroni uncooked
+- 8 ounces macaroni, uncooked

 - 14 ounces canned crushed tomatoes

-- 2 cups sharp cheddar cheese freshly grated
+- 2 cups sharp cheddar cheese, freshly grated

-- Heat a large saute pan over medium heat.
+- Heat a large sauté pan over medium heat.
 Crumble ground beef into pan and add onion.
 Cook until beef is browned.
 Drain excess grease from pan if needed.